 If you record changes, save multiple versions, or include hidden information or notes in your documents, and you do not want some of the recipients to see that information, you can set warnings to remind you to remove it, or you can have LibreOffice remove some of it automatically.
 Note that (unless removed) much of this information is retained in a file whether the file is in LibreOffice’s default OpenDocument format, or has been saved to other formats, including PDF.

 Click the Options button to open a separate dialog with specific choices (Figure 29).
-See “Security options and warnings” below.
+See “Security options and warnings” on page 53.

-Passwords for web connections